Go Ad-Free

 logoThe People's Perspective on Medicine

-Do Doctors Know About Zyrtec Antihistamine Withdrawal ?
+Doctors Now Know About Zyrtec Antihistamine Withdrawal Due to People’s Pharmacy!

-We first heard about the cetirizine – Zyrtec antihistamine withdrawal phenomenon a decade ago from a reader of our syndicated newspaper column:
+We first heard about the cetirizine – Zyrtec antihistamine withdrawal phenomenon 15 ago from a reader of our syndicated newspaper column:

 “I have had terrible trouble trying to stop taking Zyrtec (the generic is cetirizine).
 After using this antihistamine for about three years while having allergy shots, I first attempted to stop taking it in preparation for allergy testing.
 Within three days, my entire body itched.
 It was so horrible that I was crying and preparing to go to the hospital for relief.